hellocomet/greytape/README.md

 # Greytape

-Greytape is a Node.js library to create simple command line tools from shell commands.
-The original use case was to create helpers for development environments with Docker containers, but really anything that can be done in a shell can be integrated in a greytape command.
+Greytape is a [Node.js](https://nodejs.org) library to create custom command line tools from shell commands.
+The original use case was to create helpers for a Docker development environment, but really anything that can be done in a shell can be integrated as a greytape command.

 ## Installation